engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 <!-- vale write-good.Cliches = YES -->
 <!-- vale proselint.Cliches = YES -->

 See if we can test a higher layer of abstraction of the functionality.
-If not, throw it away. the upmost priority is not building resentment towards processes and having developers actively use the automated test suite.
+If not, throw it away.
+The upmost priority is not building resentment towards processes and having developers actively use the automated test suite.

 ## Tests as documentation

 Software documentation is notoriously unreliable and commonly has a tenuous relationship with the realities of the code it references.
 Written documentation about behavior of edge cases or default return values are not to be trusted.
 No matter the extend of the drift, documentation still functions, tests break.

 Clear and focused tests provide context as to the purpose and limitations of code segments.
-Tests of edge cases demonstrates expected behavior for teams consuming our code.
+Tests of edge cases demonstrate expected behavior for teams consuming our code.
 Tests demonstrating expected behavior streamline pull requests as code reviewers spend less manual effort verifying code correctness.

 ## Who writes tests?

 Some languages come with native testing tools, others require frameworks and external dependencies to execute test code.
 Factor in that different testing stages typically have different requirements and we are faced with quite a collection of tools.
 It is reasonable to assign the selection, maintenance or development of test tooling to dedicated teams.

-It is not reasonable, in fact it is highly discouraged, to move the responsibility of testing away from the developer writing the functionality.
+It is not reasonable, in fact it is highly discouraged, to move the responsibility of writing and executing the tests themselves away from the developer writing the functionality.
 This change is sometimes introduced when the complexity of testing increases, such as end-to-end tests involving UI, middleware, backend services, and database entries.
-In order to reduce cycle times it is imperative that developers write, manage, and understand the tests themselves.
+In order to reduce cycle times it is imperative that developers write, manage, and understand the tests.